shahriargolchin/time-travel-in-llms/README.md

 cd scripts/dataset-name
 ```

-Once inside the relevant directory, set the bash file to executable by running this command:
+Once in the respective directory, set the bash file to executable by running the following command:

 ```console
 chmod +x bash-file-name.sh